What Is Missing in Multilingual Visual Reasoning and How to Fix It: How can we address these challenges?

-For the last step, we prompt LLMs to reason whether the statement match the pair of captions.
-For instance, using the same example above, GPT-4 reasons as follows:\\ \textbf{Reasoning} - \textit{The statement is False.
-This is because the left image is described to include only a single two-toned pencil, which implies there are not several pencils of different colors in the left image.
+Lastly, we prompt LLMs to reason whether the statement match caption pairs.
+For instance, for the example above, GPT-4 reasons as follows:\\ \textbf{Reasoning} - \textit{The statement is False.
+This is because the left image is described to include only a single pencil, which implies there are not several pencils of different colors in the left image.
 However, the statement claims that there should be several pencils of different colors in the left image.
-Meanwhile, the right image correctly only shows a single green pencil, but the statement is negated by the inaccuracy of the first part regarding the left image.}
+Meanwhile, the right image correctly shows a single green pencil, but the statement is negated by the inaccuracy of the part regarding the left image.}

-Using this approach, visio-linguistic models only need to process one image at a time, rather then processing a pair of images simultaneously.
+Using this approach, visio-linguistic models only need to process one image at a time, instead of processing a pair of images simultaneously.
 In addition, reasoning is performed only over text, instead of over both image and text modalities.

-Table \ref{tab:question} show the performance of this intervention.
+Table \ref{tab:question} shows the performance of this intervention.
 Performance of InstructBLIP and PromptCap under zero-shot setting is on par with UNITER models post-finetuning.
-For GPT-4V, the overall performance improved minorly; for LLaVA-13B, performance improved by 10\% to 16\%, depending on language.
-On average, our pipeline boost LLaVA's performance on MaRVL by 13.4\%, and improving LLaVA's performance on NLVR2 by 8\%.
-This captioning intervention improves LLaVA's performance, achieving the best performance under zero-shot setting (without training on pairs of images).
+This intervention improves performance of LLaVA-v1.5-13B by 10\% to 16\%, LLaVA-v1.6-34B by 18\% to 25\%, and Qwen-VL\footnote{\S\ref{sec:additional} discusses additional experiments on Qwen-VL.} by 10\% to 21\% depending on language, while also minorly improving GPT-4V's performance.
+On average, our pipeline boosts LLaVA-v1.5-13B's performance on MaRVL by 13.4\%, LLaVA-v1.6-34B's performance by 20.3\%, and Qwen-VL's performance by 16.7\%.
+This intervention improves performance of LLaVA and Qwen-VL, achieving the best performance under zero-shot setting (without training on reasoning of pairs of images).